marcospampi/unity-jointed-model/README.md

 - Import JMA and variants, by default JMO's frames are split in clips to aid the user, tweakable.

 Special thanks to Moses for his research and aid way before this thing was in my mind, GeneralKid101 and gbMichelle.
+One more special thank to TheChunkierBean whose gave me the idea.